 Deep vein thrombosis (DVT) facts

-- The two types of veins in the extremities are called superficial and deep.
+- There are both superficial and deep veins in the limbs or extremities (for example, hands, legs and feet).
 A blood clot in the deep veins is a concern because it can be dangerous.

 - A blood clot (thrombus) in the deep venous system of the leg becomes dangerous when a piece of the blood clot breaks off (embolus, plural = emboli), travels downstream through the heart into the pulmonary circulation system, and becomes lodged in the lung.

-- Complications of DVT include pulmonary embolism and post-phlebitic syndrome.
+- Complications of DVT include pulmonary embolism (PE) and post-phlebitic syndrome.

 Introduction to deep vein thrombosis (DVT)